Skip to main content

 Overview

-In partnership with the University of Tennessee, East Tennessee PBS will produce a series of 60-second videos for public television broadcast, online distribution, and in-classroom use covering skilled labor and STEM-field career opportunities within the Tennessee Valley.
-The videos will mix the style and aesthetic of TikTok with the substance of Mr. Rogers to create engaging content that is both enjoyable and informative.
-Additionally, East Tennessee PBS will craft a companion digital curriculum for teachers, parents, and students to expand engagement around regional workforce development.
+In partnership with the University of Tennessee, East Tennessee PBS is producing a series of 60-second videos for public television broadcast, online distribution and in-classroom use covering skilled labor and STEM-field career opportunities within the Tennessee Valley.
+The videos mix the style and aesthetic of TikTok with the substance of Mr. Rogers to create engaging content that is both enjoyable and informative.
+Additionally, East Tennessee PBS crafts companion digital curricula for teachers, parents and students to expand engagement around regional workforce development.

 Ultimately, this work aims to improve the value students place on their education by demonstrating real-world opportunities that are visible and accessible.
-By removing barriers like accessibility, students in the Tennessee Valley will be able to connect with various workforce development opportunities in a way that also supports teachers and parents.
+By removing barriers, like accessibility, students in the Tennessee Valley are able to connect with various workforce development opportunities in a way that also supports teachers and parents.
 The project team envisions students’ active participation in the creation of an increased and sustainable labor force through the materials created in this pilot project.

 Objectives